YUME permission model

 |---|---|---|---|

-| S→C, C→S (full bridge) | --allow-exec (with key allow_exec and allow_inbound_admin) |
+| S→C, C→S (full bridge) | --allow-exec (with key allow_exec) plus directional admin policy as described below |

 --accept-server-control AND open SOCKS/forward |

-Operator’s own laptop tunnelling through their own server, with the server able to dispatch local commands |
+Operator’s own laptop tunnelling through their own server, with the server able to dispatch opted-in control requests |

 | S→C only | --allow-exec (with key allow_exec) |